ConservationColorado/conservationcolorado.github.io/content/en/blog/migrating-password-managers/index.md

 {{< alert icon="☀️" text="The main audience of this post is organization administrators." />}}

-In this article, I'll talk retrospectively about our organization's recent migration from LastPass to Bitwarden.
-I'll talk about why we made the change and how we did it.
+In this article, I'll talk retrospectively about our organization's recent migration from LastPass to Bitwarden, including why we made the change and how we did it.

 We've decided to open source this information to fill in gaps we found in documentation online.
 Plus, we're a big fan of password managers and want to make great security accessible!